Historical hot spring towns, exquisite natural beauty, and traditional crafts

-JR Kaga Onsen Station is the central hub of the area.
-Another access point is Komatsu Airport, to the north of Kaga city, which offers both domestic and international flights.
+Kaga Onsen Station is the central hub of the area.
+Another access point is Komatsu Airport, to the north of the city of Kaga, which offers both domestic and international flights.

 Flights are available from Haneda, Narita, Sapporo, and other domestic airports around Japan to Komatsu Airport.
 There are also international flights from Taiwan, Shanghai, and Seoul.
 From the airport, Kaga Onsen Station is a 30-minute ride on the local bus service, CANbus, or a 25-minute taxi ride.

-Alternatively, JR Hokuriku Shinkansen bullet trains have connecting trips from Tokyo to Kanazawa in 2.5 hours, and JR limited express trains offer connecting trips from Kaga Onsen to Kanazawa in 25-30 minutes.
+Alternatively, JR Hokuriku bullet trains have connecting trips from Tokyo to Kanazawa in 2.5 hours, and JR limited express trains offer connecting trips from Kaga Onsen to Kanazawa in 25-30 minutes.
 The JR limited express Thunderbird connects Osaka and Kyoto to Kaga Onsen in 2.5 hours.

 Return to a slow-paced life in southern Ishikawa

 Kaga makes up the south part of Ishikawa , with Fukui Prefecture bordering to the west and Gifu Prefecture to the south.
 Kaga is the perfect place to stop and relax after visiting Kanazawa.
 Learn about the development of Kutani yaki porcelain, sample the local specialties, and venture into the mountains.

 Take a bath, Japanese style

-If you want to truly experience the famed Japanese hot spring waters and their healing minerals, spend time in Kaga Onsen 's hot spring villages, which are conveniently accessible by the Kaga Hot Springs Area CANbus service on both the mountain route and the sea route.
+If you want to experience the famed Japanese hot spring waters and their healing minerals, spend time in Kaga Onsen 's hot spring villages, which are conveniently accessible by the Kaga Hot Springs Area CANbus service on both the mountain route and the sea route.

 Explore the highly praised hot spring villages